tommychandler5/221project/README.md

 After we each research and analyze our respective focus area, we will then merge our data to overlay and visualize the different components on one map.
 In doing so, we will be able to better understand the overlapping and compounding effects of health disparities, and their respective relationships to redlining.

 * Dayoung –  find and analyze data on asthma rates and hospitalizations, by census tract
-* Quinn – deep dive into COVID-19 data to determine what metrics and sources are the best indicator of larger health inequities
+* Quinn – deep dive into COVID-19 and health insurance coverage data, by SF census tract, to determine what metrics and sources are the best indicator of larger health inequities
 * Rachel - find and analyze data on poverty rates by census tract; also cleaning and compiling redlining data and shapefiles from the Mapping Inequality project
 * Tommy - research zoning & analyze land-use across San Francisco; also responsible for posting and updating the repo on a weekly basis, as needed